List of 21st-century films considered the worst: Catwoman (2004)

 Halle Berry at the Catwoman premiere in Hamburg, Germany.
 Berry would accept the Golden Raspberry Award for Worst Actress for her performance in person where she described the film as a "piece of shit, godawful movie".

 Nominally based on the DC Comics character, Catwoman stars Halle Berry as the title character.
-The film was the result of various rewrites by a total of 28 different screenwriters, though only four were credited after arbitration with the Writers Guild of America.
-It has a 9% rating at Rotten Tomatoes, and was declared "arguably the worst superhero film ever made" by the Orlando Sentinel.
+The film was the result of various rewrites by a total of 28 screenwriters, though only four were credited after arbitration with the Writers Guild of America.
+It has an 8% rating at Rotten Tomatoes, and was declared "arguably the worst superhero film ever made" by the Orlando Sentinel.
 Jean Lowerison of the San Diego Metropolitan said in her review that Catwoman "goes on my 'worst' list for the year, and quite possibly for all time".
 Sadaf Ahsan of the National Post went further, calling it the worst movie ever made.
 The Village Voice summed up reviews of the film under the title "Me-Ouch".
 The movie was the winner of four Razzies for Worst Picture, Worst Actress, Worst Director (Pitof) and Worst Screenplay.
 Berry arrived at the ceremony to accept her Razzie in person (with her Best Actress Oscar for Monster's Ball in hand), saying: "First of all, I want to thank Warner Bros.
 Thank you for putting me in a piece of shit, god-awful movie ...
 It was just what my career needed."
 Roger Ebert included it in his "most hated" list, being joined by Screen Rant and Flavorwire, who also included it in their worst film lists.